membraneframework/membrane_tutorials/videoroom/7_FurtherSteps.md

  We can share with you inspiration for further improvements!
  ## Voice activation detection
  Wouldn't it be great to have a feature that would somehow mark a person who is currently speaking in the room?
 That's where voice activation detection (VAD) joins the game!
  There is a chance that you remember that the SFU engine was sending some other messages which we purposely didn't handle (once again you can refer to the [documentation](https://hexdocs.pm/membrane_rtc_engine/Membrane.RTC.Engine.html#module-messages]).
 One of these messages sent from SFU to the client is ```{:vad_notification, val, peer_id}``` - the message which is sent once the client starts or stops speaking.
-We need to simply pass this message from SFU to the client's application and take some actions once it is received - for instance, you can change the user's name displayed under the video panel so that instead of the plain user's name (i.e. "John") we would be seeing "<user> is speaking now" message.
+We need to simply pass this message from SFU to the client's application and take some actions once it is received - for instance, you can change the user's name displayed under the video panel so that instead of the plain user's name (e.g. "John") we would be seeing "<user> is speaking now" message.
  Below you can see what is the expected result: